Neurosis Vs. Psychosis: Comparing These Mental Health Symptoms

 Medication management in treatment plans

-Depending on a person’s symptoms, medication may be helpful.
-For emotional symptoms caused by conditions like depression or anxiety, antidepressants and beta-blockers might be prescribed.
+Depending on a person’s symptoms, medication may be used in combination with other treatment methods.
+For emotional symptoms or an underlying condition like depression or anxiety, antidepressants and beta-blockers might be prescribed.
 For psychosis, antipsychotic medications are often the first line of treatment.

-Always consult a medical doctor before starting, changing, or stopping a medication for any condition.
+Always consult a medical doctor before starting, changing, or stopping any antipsychotic medications or any type of medication for a condition.
+There may be side effects when you are treated with medications, such as weight gain and nausea, among others.
 The information in this article is not a replacement for medical advice or diagnosis.

 Support groups

-Support groups can offer a way for individuals living with mental illnesses and other challenges to connect with each other and exchange stories and experiences.
+Support groups can offer a way for individuals living with mental illnesses and other challenges to connect and exchange stories and experiences.
 These groups may be cathartic for those who believe they are alone or don’t have strong support systems in their personal lives.
-Below are a few resources that might be helpful when seeking a support group for mental illness or psychosis:
+Below are a few resources that might be helpful when seeking a support group or other treatment methods for mental illness or psychosis:

 • National Alliance on Mental Illness (NAMI): NAMI offers a support group connection page to connect people with mental illness to groups in their area or online.